MA Musical Theatre Company

 Course Tutors

-Students will be taught by staff who are specialists within their field and include performers, creatives, entrepreneurs and academics who work professionally in the theatre industry.
+Students will be taught by staff who are specialists within their field and include Directors, Musical Directors, creatives, entrepreneurs and academics who work professionally in the theatre industry.
 All teaching staff must apply for and be granted Recognised Teacher Status by the University of Hull.

 Entry requirements, fees & applying